 We all want it.
 We crave it.
 We know sleep’s power to make our lives significantly better, physically, mentally, and emotionally.
 But getting it is surprisingly difficult.

 But midlife is a terrible time for sleep, for many of us.
 Not only do hormonal changes conspire to keep us awake with menopause night sweats, debilitating anxiety, restless leg syndrome, itching all over your body, flaring cortisol, and insomnia, but our lives have us on high alert, worrying about teenage kids, elderly parents, looming retirement, work responsibilities, and our own health.

 We all know sleep is critical for our health.
-Without proper sleep, our brains start to lose function, we’re more vulnerable to obesity, diabetes, heart disease, dementia, and stroke.
+Without getting proper sleep, our brains start to lose function, we’re more vulnerable to obesity, diabetes, heart disease, dementia, and stroke.
 Poor sleep could actually be a contributor to Alzheimer’s disease.

 And yet, in midlife and menopause, sleep can be increasingly difficult to get.